Hit Lists – the Result of a Query

 When you start a search, a window displaying a hit list will be generated and opened.
 The hit list window displays all objects, such as folders, registers, or documents fulfilling the criteria you entered in the search form.

-Hit lists consist of static columns that provide information about object data, and columns, which contain the index data of the found objects.
 Hit lists from full-text searches also display a column with a text passage and the search term found within it.
 These hits are sorted in the hit list according to their quality.
-Hit lists for full-text queries also contain an area with facets, which are dynamic filters that can be used to restrict the hit lists based on properties in the basic parameters and lists.
+Hit lists for full-text queries also contain an area with facets, which are dynamic filters that can be used to restrict the hit lists based on properties in the basic parameters and lists (see Full-Text Hit Lists).

 Static Columns